LesFerch/SetFolderType/README.md

 ![image](https://github.com/LesFerch/SetFolderType/assets/79026235/f753f911-7e3a-40ce-83bc-8674cd05f873)

 **Note**: Sometimes the **Done** message pops up behind another open window.
 If that happens, you should see the SetFolderType icon on the taskbar, where you can click to bring that dialog to the front.
-Alternativey, you can minimize the window(s) that are on top of the dialog.
+Alternatively, you can minimize the window(s) that are on top of the dialog.

 **Note**: If you move **SetFolderType.exe** after installing, the context menu entries will do nothing because the exe path will be incorrect.
 To fix that issue, just run the install again (as descibed in Step 5 above).